- BlisSTer requires an input board 5.5 or greater. You can also make your own custom way of accessing the J2 on the DE10-Nano.

 - Also It is wise to run the ‘blisSTer_updater.sh’ script often.
 Remember that you have to run this script two separate times.
 Once for each bliss-port.
 Do not use the same bliss reset button both times.
 If you see an “Error opening HIDBoot device”, the script did not work.
 Reboot the mister and try running the updater again for that port.
 If you still see this you may have caused a faulty flash.
 Use the safe mode flashing instructions.

 - LLAPI branch not merged with the main branch is currently updated by rezb1t.
+A new alternative repo is here may merge both soon.

 - LLAPI is open source, see Mister implementation here And Bliss-Box’s implementation here.